plain-solutions-gmbh/kirby-form-block-suite/README.md

 ## Extend options

-To give more options to the editor, you can add fields into the **options tab**.
+To give more options to the editor, you can add/modify fields of the **options tab**.
 As you will see in the [next capture](#messages), you can give your editors here the ability to overwrite the default text blocks.

 To modify fields in the option tab, copy `site/plugins/kirby-form-field/blueprints/snippets/form_options.yml` to `site/blueprints/snippets` and edit it:

 ```xml
 invalid_message:
   label: Custom success message
   type: writer